 - you are unable to keep any fluids down.

 DO NOT take any medication to stop diarrhoea in pregnancy, such as Imodium, without speaking to your GP, midwife or pharmacist first.
 This is because these medications are not usually recommended in pregnancy.

-You may have dehydration or a gastrointestinal problem and need treatment.
+You may have dehydration or a gastrointestinal problem, and need treatment.